Local Drinks to Try at Spätis in Berlin

 Schorles

 Remember Weinschorle?
 Germany’s love of sparkling water does not stop there.
 Two other popular Schorle drinks are Apfelschorle and Rhubarberschorle.
-Apfelschorle blends apple juice and mineral water, creating a balanced sweet and bubbly beverage that is popular among both children and adults.
+Apfelschorle blends apple juice and mineral water, creating a balanced sweet, and bubbly beverage that is popular among both children and adults.
 Rhubarberschorle is made with rhubarb juice rather than apple, which makes for a more tangy and tart drink.
-Sometimes these drinks are also combined with lemonade, which naturally adds on some sweet and sour notes.
+Sometimes these drinks are also combined with lemonade, which naturally adds some sweet and sour notes.

 Sodas, Colas, & other Carbonated Drinks

 My favorite Späti soda is Fritz-kola, a soda brand that was founded in Hamburg in 2003 by two brothers.
 They offer a stellar range of fruity and caffeinated drinks; my personal favorites are their original kola, orange limo, and organic apple spritz (Apfelschorle).
 To those of you who, like me, are also easily intrigued by unique flavor combinations, I will note that I really do not like their cherry, apple, and elderflower mix.
-It tastes like medicine in a bottle to me, but German medicine isn’t commonly cherry flavored so perhaps that’s why it gets a pass here.
+It tastes like medicine in a bottle to me, but German medicine isn’t commonly cherry-flavored so perhaps that’s why it gets a pass here.

 I also like Afri Cola, a cola from Western Germany with an interesting history.
 It was created for the purpose of attempting to develop a German equivalent to Coca-Cola.
 While that didn’t exactly pan out for them, their cola has got a very satisfying taste.
-It’s similar to Mexican coke and clearly made from cane sugar, rather than an artificial sweetener.
+It’s similar to Mexican Coke and clearly made from cane sugar, rather than an artificial sweetener.

-Speaking of Colas, there’s actually kind of a ridiculous number of cola brands that have found their stride in Berlin, particularly during the GDR era when western goods were expensive and more difficult to access.
+Speaking of Colas, there’s actually kind of a ridiculous number of cola brands that have found their stride in Berlin, particularly during the GDR era when Western goods were expensive and more difficult to access.
 Two that come to mind are Vita Cola and Club Cola.
 Vita Cola started out in East Germany and is characterized by its lemon and fruity flavor profile, as well as being less sweet than most of its competitors.
 To add on, Club Cola was commissioned by the East German government to provide East Germany with its own cola beverage that resembled Western cola.
-After the fall of the Berlin Wall both of these colas lost momentum when Western cola brands surged back into the market.
+After the fall of the Berlin Wall, both of these colas lost momentum when Western cola brands surged back into the market.
 However, they eventually bounced back a bit when former East German residents began to express some wistfulness for their former lives, pre-fall of the Wall.

-Local brand Mio Mio are best known for their Mates, but they’ve also got some pleasant colas and orange sodas.
+Local brand Mio Mio is best known for their Mates, but they’ve also got some pleasant colas and orange sodas.
 Another German soda type I like is Spezi, which is a mix of cola and orange soda.
 For Spezi, I like the Paulaner brand the most, but Mezzo Mix is another solid pick.
 You can also DIY a Diesel, another funky German invention, by mixing cola with beer.

 Fassbrause

 Fassbrause or ‘keg soda’ are sweeter malty drinks that are traditionally stored in a keg, despite not being alcoholic.
 They came to be in 1908 when Berlin chemist Ludwig Scholvien wanted to create a non-alcoholic beer for his son.
 His initial recipe involved apple, licorice, water, and malt.
-In the 1980’s Fassbrause began to be produced for larger consumption at a factory in the northwest Berlin neighborhood of Spandau.
+In the 1980s Fassbrause began to be produced for larger consumption at a factory in the northwest Berlin neighborhood of Spandau.
 Today Rixdorfer Fassbrausse are produced and bottled within Berlin, and are proud to uphold Berlin tradition.
 Other German breweries like Veltins, Bitburger, and Gaffels also bottle Fassbrause.
 Veltins does an especially good job at incorporating the classic barley malt flavor.

 Juice